ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 $ docker build -t case/wcsbroker .
 $ docker images
 ```
-Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *default* is the namespace)
+Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server)
 ```
-$ docker tag case/webportal master.cfc:8500/default/casewcsbroker:0.0.1
+$ docker tag case/webportal master.cfc:8500/cyan/casewcsbroker:0.0.1
 $ docker images
 ```